 Close to here you can also see the Bellini Palace, in warm brick tones and now home to the Public Library and Comacchio City Gallery.

-Continuing towards the Piazza Maggiore there are two buildings that are striking for their elegance and beauty: the Loggia dei Mercanti with its beautiful porch dates from 1621 and was once the the public granary of the city; and the octagonal Clock Tower, rebuilt in the first half of the 19th century.
+Continuing towards the Piazza Maggiore there are two more buildings that are striking for their elegance and beauty: the Loggia dei Mercanti with its beautiful porch dates from 1621 and was once the the public granary of the city; and the octagonal Clock Tower, rebuilt in the first half of the 19th century.

-Further along the Canale Maggiore you come to the 17th century Carmine Church and the Church of the Rosary with a brick façade and portal stone, and quite spectacular because of the reflected light of the brick of both the Church and of the bell tower.
+Further along the Canale Maggiore you come to the 17th century Carmine Church and the Church of the Rosary with a brick façade and portal stone, and quite spectacular because of the reflected light of the brick of both the church and of the bell tower.

-The interior has one nave and four side chapels, and some interesting 16th - 17th century paintings such as the Annunciation by Jacopo Bambini, the Beheading of St. John by Carlo Bononi, and the Virgin of the Rosary, by the local painter Cesare Mezzogori.
+The church interior has one nave and four side chapels, and some interesting 16th - 17th century paintings such as the 'Annunciation' by Jacopo Bambini, the 'Beheading of Saint John' by Carlo Bononi, and the 'Virgin of the Rosary' by the local painter Cesare Mezzogori.

-Returning to Piazza Maggiore, to the west you can see the Cathedral of St. Cassiano, begun in the mid-17th Century, with one nave and several side chapels, and dedicated to the patron saint of the city.
+Returning to Piazza Maggiore, to the west you can see the Cathedral of Saint Cassiano, begun in the mid-17th Century, with one nave and several side chapels, and dedicated to the patron saint of the city.

 If you are looking to have a picnic in Comacchio travel along the Romea road to the nearby 9th century Pomposa Abbey.
 The abbey church has a basilica structure and was an important religious and cultural centre during the Italian Middle Ages.

-Next to the basilica is the extraordinary and very tall bell tower dating from 1063 and with a a series of mullioned and four-trefoils windows.
+Next to the basilica is the extraordinary and very tall bell tower dating from 1063 and with a series of mullioned and four-trefoils windows.